 We are surrounded by various geometric shapes all around.
 The mobile phone that we hold, the computer screen that we watch, and the bed on which we sleep, all are geometric in shape.
-Snakes and ladder which is one of the most-played games of childhood depends on what numeral comes when we role the dice, which, in turn, is a cube.
+Snakes and ladder, which is one of the most played childhood games, is played with the help of dice, which, in turn, is a cube.

 Let’s see the relevant examples of the cube in everyday life.